NVIDIA/energy-sdk/aws/README.md

 ![AWS Architecture](images/Arch.png)

-### Step1 :  Launch an GPU based EC2 instance using AWS [console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance)
+### Step1 :  Launch a GPU based EC2 instance using AWS [console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance)

 * Based on your requirements , number and type of GPUs, launch a GPU based instance, for example g4, p3, p4 on AWS with a public image or any [custom image(AMI)](https://aws.amazon.com/premiumsupport/knowledge-center/launch-instance-custom-ami/) of your choice.
 * Attach a block storage using [Amazon Elastic Block Store (EBS)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html) at the time of launch or select a GPU instance with large local NVMe instance store volumes (like g4d, p3dn or p4d) instances